Matrix Operations: Multiplication, Transpose, and Inverse

 Transpose is essential in ML when switching between “row as samples” vs “column as features”.

-appears in the normal equation.
+- In regression: appears in the normal equation.

 Matrix Inverse